nihatcanco/issue-tracker-dev-tools/README.md

-# Git Helper Tools - Chrome Extension (BETA)
+# Issue Tracker Dev Tools

-A Google Chrome extension that contains tools for software developers.
+A Google Chrome extension that contains dev tools for issue tracker systems.

 ## How to install?
 ...